checkly/docs.checklyhq.com/site/content/docs/browser-checks/github-code-sync.md

     parent: "Browser checks"
 ---

-Your Playwright and Puppeteer scripts should live in your code repository, so you can use your familiar tools & processes to write, debug and review code.
-Furthermore, you can manage your Browser checks' code alongside your application code, so updates to your applications and sites are always in sync with your checks.
+Your Playwright and Puppeteer scripts should live in your code repository, to not only use your familiar development environment, but also to keep Browser check code in sync with your application code.

+GitHub sync enables you to sync your Browser checks with files in a GitHub repository.

 {{<info >}}